 You don’t, for example, give a film a one star rating and then offer a wishy-washy description of why the film was so bad that you felt like you had to gouge your eyes out rather than watch it.
 Either you hated it, and you can describe why, or you are trashing the film because the mood struck you and you went for it.
 Or you are simply an idiot that doesn’t understand what the correct star rating for the movie you just watched was.
 For those of you who made it to the end of this short guide, you can now be excused from the class of idiot that doesn’t understand what the star ratings mean.
 You are welcome.

 I’m just sorry that I wasn’t in time to save the idiots that gave Virgin Cheerleaders in Chains a one star rating and then said I thought it was meh.
 Meh is three stars, moron.

 I half-jokingly tell people that it’s kind of autobiographical.
 I had written a script called Creature From Blood Canal, which was an entry and official selection at the NoLa film festival screenplay competition, and that’s where I met [director Paulo Biscaia Filho].
 Now Creature was a $100 million script, and I couldn’t get anyone to read it, and Hollywood wouldn’t read it, so basically that’s the same thing that Shane says in Virgin Cheerleaders.Gary Ganaway in the Austin Chronicle the author of Virgin Cheerleaders in Chains.

-Editor’s note.
 Netflix no longer does star ratings.
 Their system is strictly thumbs up or thumbs down now.
-Either you like it and you want more stuff like that, or you don’t like it and take the stuff that is similar off your suggestions list.
+Either you like it and you want more stuff like that, or you don’t like it and Netflix will take the stuff that is similar off of your suggestions list.
 Yes, I know.
 The guide still applies to everything else you rate on the internet.